 Yes.
 There are pluses and minuses to everything in life and blogging is no exemption.
 If it wasn’t for the fact that I get to divulge in my passions, I’d probably abandon the whole thing a month ago.

 The last thing that is daunting about blogging is that at the beginning, the amount of responses can be slow. sometimes I wish to spark conversations over a post or topic.
 With fewer people, it’s almost impossible.
 Many people just read, maybe comment and move along.
 I don’t want that.
-I want to talk to all my readers.
-I know that it’ll be harder as the number grows but completely worth it in my opinion.
+I want to talk to all my readers and it’ll be harder as the number grows but completely worth it in my opinion.

 I think that as time goes by these lows will become a non-factor.
 I’m hopeful, as I always am and ambitious.
-I set out to overcome a mountain and even if I have to change course, I will.
-I will continue to blog because I do love it.
+I set out to overcome a mountain and even if the course changes, I will.
+Because I do love my blog.
 I love to share, interact, connect and learn.
 I do believe that this is the way to do it.

 To quote Frances Mayes from the movie Under the Tuscan sun (my all time favourite movie!)
 “They say they built the train tracks over the Alps before there was a train that could make the trip.
-They built it anyway.
-They knew one day the train would come.
+They built it anyway and knew one day the train would come.
 Any arbitrary turning along the way,and I would be elsewhere.
 I would be different. ”

 Here’s my bit: In hindsight, no one said that anything in life would be easy.
 It’s our willingness to bare the hard times and overcome difficulties, that will determine the outcome of our lives.
 To expect anything else, would only divulge us from our paths.